Sunday, August 25, 2019

 And, last season, both Conference Championship Games were ruined by the officials.
 It's bad enough that the Patriots unfairly got calls that allowed them to beat the Kansas City Chiefs, but the Los Angeles Rams got a call that, had it been made correctly, might have led to the New Orleans Saints winning.
 Result?
 The lowest-scoring Super Bowl ever, 13-3.
 Of course, the Patriots won.

 NFL fans can't trust the team owners, or the officials, or the League office.
 And the players are getting killed.
+Literally.
 Not immediately: While there have been 5 deaths as a result of on-field play in the NFL's 100-year history (counting the AFL), there hasn't been one since Chuck Hughes of the Detroit Lions in 1971.
 But retired players are dying, and some not dying yet but suffering terribly, from the effects of their playing.

 If team owners are so concerned over money, and protecting their assets, and treating the players as property (an idea that should have been shattered when baseball's reserve clause was struck down in 1975 -- 44 years ago), why don't they do more to protect those assets?

 Which brings me back to the quarterback of the Colts.
 Not Johnny Unitas, their all-time greatest legend.
 Yes, kids, even over Peyton Manning.
 I mean the man who, until yesterday, was the current Colts quarterback, a man with the now-ironic name of Andrew Luck.
-(The man in the photo at the top of this post.)

 It seemed to work well for both teams.
 Manning was sent to the Denver Broncos, whom he led to 2 Super Bowls, winning 1, before retiring.
 Meanwhile, Luck quarterbacked the Colts for 7 seasons, making the Playoffs 4 times, winning 2 AFC South Division titles, and making the 2014 AFC Championship Game -- the Deflategate Game.
 Despite injuries that plagued him in 2017 (he missed the entire season, and the team went 4-12) and 2018 (his delayed debut got them to 10-6 and a Playoff win away to Houston), he looked like he was headed for the Hall of Fame.